1938–39 Akron Firestone Non-Skids season

 The 1938–39 Akron Firestone Non-Skids season was the Non-Skids' second year in the United States' National Basketball League (NBL), which was also the second year the league existed.
 However, if one were to include their previous seasons of play in both precursors of sorts to the NBL in the National Professional Basketball League and the Midwest Basketball Conference alongside the couple of independent seasons of play they had before officially entering the NBL, this would officially be their seventh season of play instead.
 Eight teams competed in the NBL, comprising four teams each in the Eastern and Western Divisions.
 The Non-Skids were one of two teams from Akron, Ohio in the league, the other being the Akron Goodyear Wingfoots.

 The Non-Skids played their home games at the Firestone Clubhouse.
 They finished the season with a league best 24–3 record and won the Eastern Division.
-They then went on to win the league's championship series match-up against the Western Division's Oshkosh All-Stars three games to two in a best-of-five series.
+While their first loss as a team would happen against the Kingston Colonials from the rivaling American Basketball League some time in January 1938, the Firestone Non-Skids would only lose three total NBL games on February 15 against their cityside rivals in the Akron Goodyear Wingfoots (as the home team), March 4 on the road against the Oshkosh All-Stars, and March 8 at home against the Cleveland White Horses.
+(As such, if one were to include the exhibition games the Firestone Non-Skids played before playing their championship round matches against the Oshkosh All-Stars, their official record by that point in time when combining the NBL's scheduled games with the exhibition games they played would be 44–4 instead of 24–3.)
+Despite not being able to complete a full 28 games for their NBL season due to a scheduled home match against the Pittsburgh Pirates NBL team being cancelled, they then went on to win the league's championship series match-up against the Western Division's Oshkosh All-Stars three games to two in a best-of-five series, with their home championship games being played at the Goodyear Hall instead of their typical home venue due to it being double the capacity of their home venue at the Firestone headquarters of theirs.